Like wine, Italian food, fashion, and landmarks, Italy is known for inventing some of the world’s leading non-alcoholic drinks and beverages.

 5. Caffe Moka

-Caffe Moka is an Italian-styled coffee made with a Moka pot.
-A Moka pot is similar to an espresso machine.
+Caffe Moka is an Italian-style coffee made with a Moka pot, which is similar to an espresso machine.

 However, a Caffe mocha is full-bodied, robust, and has a more intense flavor profile than regular coffee.

-Moka pot was invented because the espresso machine was expensive.
-Thus, a Moka pot is more affordable and convenient.
+Moka pots were invented because espresso machines were expensive.
+Thus, they are more affordable and convenient.

 6. Caffe Latte